domas-sem/domas-sem/README.md

 - Python for data analysis and automation
 - SQL for querying, filtering, aggregation, and database problem-solving
-- Power BI reports using DAX and data visualizations
+- Power BI reports using DAX, Power Query and data visualizations
 - Excel for structured analysis and reporting
 - ETL and data preparation workflows